-While many would consider Apple responsible for the podcast revolution—the name even comes from the company’s portable audio player—it’s fair to say that the recent Podcasts app on iOS (3.0-mouse rating) has met with a fair amount of scorn.
+While many would consider Apple responsible for the podcast revolution—the name even comes from the company’s portable audio player—it’s fair to say that the recent Podcasts app on iOS (

 Previously, you would listen to podcasts through the Music app, syncing them from iTunes and managing them the same way you managed music.
 But now, the Podcasts app is a stand-alone tool for managing and listening to podcasts.
 Here’s a look at how you can work with the iOS Podcasts app, but also how you can work without it, if you’d prefer going back to the old method.